-We reflected the following businesses as discontinued operations in our financial results for the years ended December 31, 2008, 2007 and 2006, consistent with the provisions of SFAS 144.
-The results of operations, net of taxes (prior to their disposal where applicable), and the estimated fair value of the assets and liabilities of these businesses have been reflected in our consolidated financial statements as discontinued operations in accordance with SFAS 144 for all periods presented.
+We reflect the following businesses as discontinued operations in our financial results for the years ended December 31, 2009, 2008 and 2007.
+The results of operations, net of taxes (prior to their disposal where applicable), and the estimated fair value of the assets and liabilities of these businesses have been reflected in our consolidated financial statements as discontinued operations for all periods presented.

 ResortQuest.
 During the second quarter of 2007, in a continued effort to focus on our Gaylord Hotels and Opry and Attractions businesses, we committed to a plan of disposal of our ResortQuest business.
 On May 31, 2007, we completed the sale of our ResortQuest Hawaii operations through the transfer of all of our equity interests in our ResortQuest Hawaii subsidiaries ("ResortQuest Hawaii") to Vacation Holdings Hawaii, Inc., an affiliated company of Interval International, for \$109.1 million in cash, prior to giving effect to a purchase price adjustment based on the working capital of ResortQuest Hawaii as of the closing.
 We retained our 19.9% ownership interest in RHAC Holdings, LLC and our 18.1% ownership interest in Waipouli Holdings LLC, which ownership interests were excluded from this transaction.
-For the year-ended December 31, 2007, we recognized a pretax gain of \$50.0 million in discontinued operations in the accompanying consolidated statement of operations related to the sale of ResortQuest Hawaii.
-In connection with the sale of ResortQuest Hawaii, we recorded pre-tax restructuring charges for employee severance benefits of \$0.4 million for the year-ended December 31, 2007, all of which was included in the pre-tax gain on the sale of ResortQuest Hawaii.
+During 2007, we recognized a pre-tax gain of \$50.0 million in discontinued operations related to the sale of ResortQuest Hawaii.
+In connection with the sale of ResortQuest Hawaii, we recorded pre-tax restructuring charges for employee severance benefits of \$0.4 million during 2007, all of which was included in the pre-tax gain on the sale of ResortQuest Hawaii.

 On June 1, 2007, we completed the sale of the remainder of the operations of our ResortQuest subsidiary through the transfer of all of our capital stock in our ResortQuest Mainland subsidiary ("ResortQuest Mainland") to BEI-RZT Corporation, a subsidiary of Leucadia National Corporation for \$35.0 million, prior to giving effect to certain purchase price adjustments, including a purchase price adjustment based on the working capital of ResortQuest Mainland as of the closing.
-We recognized a pretax loss of \$59.5 million in discontinued operations in the accompanying consolidated statements of operations for the year-ended December 31, 2007 related to the sale of ResortQuest Mainland.
-In connection with the sale of ResortQuest Mainland, we recorded pre-tax restructuring charges for employee severance benefits of \$0.4 million for the year-ended December 31, 2007, of which \$0.3 million was included in the pretax loss on the sale of ResortQuest Mainland.
-We recorded pre-tax restructuring charges for employee severance benefits of \$0.4 million for the year-ended December 31, 2007, of which \$0.3 million was included in the pretax loss on the sale of ResortQuest Mainland.
-We recorded pre-tax restructuring charges for employee severance benefits of \$0.3 million for the year ended December 31, 2008.
+We recognized a pre-tax loss of \$59.5 million in discontinued operations for 2007 related to the sale of ResortQuest Mainland.
+In connection with the sale of ResortQuest Mainland, we recorded pre-tax restructuring charges for employee severance benefits of \$0.4 million for 2007, of which \$0.3 million was included in the pre-tax loss on the sale of ResortQuest Mainland.
+We recorded pre-tax restructuring charges for employee severance benefits of \$0.3 million during 2008.